Want to learn new ways to make extra money?

 If you’re a college student and the bookstore is no longer buying it back because it isn’t the latest and greatest edition still on the market, BookScouter is your best friend.
 Be smart, get the most back out of your education investment.

-There Will Always Be Apps that Pay You
+There Will Always Be Money Making Apps that Pay You

 And that’s a wrap!
 Well not really, there are numerous other money making apps out there.
 If you’re a complete hustler you can make some serious cash on your smartphone.
 I spend a lot of my free time working on this blog but I still manage about a hundred bucks a month by sacrificing my phone’s lock screen, playing games and watching ads.
 If you don’t mind getting the legwork out of the way and filling out a bunch of registration forms over the next hour, you can get started with many items on the list right now.

-If one of these deals expires or you know of an awesome app that I somehow missed, give me a shout out in the comments below and I’ll be happy to amend the list!
+If one of these deals expires or you know of any other awesome money making apps that I somehow missed, give me a shout out in the comments below and I’ll be happy to amend the list!